Azure/ADX-in-a-Day-Lab2/README.md

 [bin()](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/binfunction)

-Part 2: Calculate the average size of data ingested per hour by a particular node.
+Part 2: Calculate the average size of data ingested per hour by the node 'Engine000000000378'.
 Use Component as 'INGESTOR_EXECUTER' and choose one of the Nodes.
 File size is available in the 'Properties' column.
 Extract the size from the Properties column to perform arithmetic calculations on it.
 Render it as a timechart.

 Example Output:
 ![Screen capture 1](/assets/images/Challenge7-Task4-Part2-Pic1.png)

-Hint 1: Use 'extend' operator to create a calculated/derived column Hint 2: Use make-series operator
+Hint 1: Use 'extend' operator to create a calculated/derived column Hint 2: Think about the datatype of the calculated column.
+Use 'tolong()'.
+Hint 3: Use 'make-series' operator

 Reference:
 [make-series](https://docs.microsoft.com/en-us/azure/data-explorer/time-series-analysis)